HL7/cql/input/pages/02-authorsguide.md

 { 1, 2, 3, 3, 4, 5 }
 ```

-Note that unlike the [.kw]#union# operator, duplicate elements are retained in the result.
+Note that unlike the <span class="kw">union</span> operator, duplicate elements are retained in the result.

 Note also that flatten only flattens one level, it is not recursive.